louisgrasset/touitomamout/docs/docs/resources/storage/cache-system.md

 ---

 # Cache system
-In order to resume the sync process where it stopped, Touitomamout is keeping track of the already synced tweets.
+To resume the sync process where it stopped, Touitomamout keeps track of the already synced tweets.
 This is done by storing the tweet's id in a file.
 A `Cache` file is always named with the following naming: `cache.<source-twitter-username>.json`.

 ## Cache file location